 For a regular non-CLI Angular project Yarn needs about 19 seconds on the first run and 12 seconds or less thereafter.
 On your computer, the results may be different.

 Being more performant is not the only advantage of using Yarn over npm, and you can read more about Yarn’s architecture and benefits in Yarn blog.
 At the time of this writing, Yarn is still at its early stages, but you can start using it today.

-UPDATE: As of Angular CLI Beta 31 you can simply set Yarn as your default package manager so Angular CLI will use it during generation of new projects:
+Angular CLI allows you to set Yarn as your default package manager so Angular CLI will use it during generation of new projects:

 ng set --global packageManager=yarn